Emotional Abuse and Play Therapy

 Emotional abuse includes:

-- Isolating a child from opportunities to learn, interactions with others.
+Isolating a child from opportunities to learn, or from interactions with others.

 If you become aware that a child is being emotionally abused: